 - Updating a site that uses a CMS is quick and effortless.
 As CMS design has evolved it has become increasingly easy to modify even the design elements of the site by simply moving or updating footer, header and widget areas.

 - SEO friendly.
 All major CMSs are SEO friendly, which allows them to include metadata, custom page titles, and even adjustable URLs.
 Most also have a great number of third-party plugins that are available to improve the optimization of your site.

 - All of the popular CMS options are free, at least for the basic framework.
-You may pay extra for specialized themes or for some plugins, but in general you can use any of the most popular CMS systems completely free.
+You may pay extra for specialized themes, web hosting or for some plugins, but in general you can use any of the most popular CMS systems completely free.